 What Elements Make Up Natural Diamonds?

-What Elements Make Up Diamonds?.
 Diamonds are among the most sought-after, and chemically simple, objects on the planet.
-They are used in...
+They are used in many applications, from electronic devices...